 The scale of the ocean defies understanding.
 And yet, when you dip your head below the surface—amid all the nothingness—something appears.

 Unlike most terrestrial wildlife encounters, the third dimension comes into play in the water.
-You soon find yourself surrounded by animals larger than anything you’ve ever seen before.
+You soon find yourself surrounded by living things larger than any you’ve ever seen before.

 Just a few miles off the coast of Dominica, the ocean floor drops thousands of feet—making these close encounters all the more surreal.